Here is an explanation of the some of the common steps to take when troubleshooting issues on a district iPad.

 - Reinstall the app as you normally would using Self Service or the App Store

 Within iPadOS there are a few resets that can be utilized to troubleshoot different issues.
-These can be found under Settings > General > Reset.
+These can be found under Settings > General > Transfer or Reset iPad.
 Some of these resets will require the Restrictions passcode in order to complete.
 If Parental Restrictions have been implemented and the device has to be reset to factory settings, the parents of the student will need to be notified to re-instate them.

-- Reset All Settings resets all device settings, but will leave installed Applications/Profiles intact
+- Reset All Settings resets all device settings, but will leave installed Applications and Profiles intact

 - Erase All Content and Settings will reset the device to factory defaults, removing all settings and applications installed on the device